mygads/genfity-wa/README.md

 #### Key configuration options:

-* WUZAPI_ADMIN_TOKEN: Required - Authentication token for admin endpoints
+* WA_ADMIN_TOKEN: Required - Authentication token for admin endpoints
 * TZ: Optional - Timezone for server operations (default: UTC)
 * PostgreSQL-specific options: Only required when using PostgreSQL backend
 * RabbitMQ options: Optional, only required if you want to publish events to RabbitMQ